FUEL PUMP TEST 2: Fuel Pressure Test With Gauge

 1.)
 The fuel pressure gauge will register 35 PSI, or

 2.)
 The fuel pressure gauge will register 0 PSI.

-CASE 1: If the fuel pressure gauge registered 0 PSI.
-This confirms that the cause of your Venture's (Malibu, Impala, Lumina, Grand Am, Cutlass Supreme, etc.) is caused by a lack of fuel.
+CASE 1: If the fuel pressure gauge registered 0 PSI This confirms that the cause of your 3.8L equipped GM car or mini-van is caused by a lack of fuel.

-Now, I usually take one more precaution, before condemning the fuel pump as BAD... and this is to check that the fuel pump is getting 12 Volts as the engine is cranking.
+Now, I'm going to make one more recommendation to you...
+Before I condemn the fuel pump as BAD, I check that the fuel pump is getting 12 Volts as the engine is cranking.
 This is just to make sure that the fuel pump relay and fuse are OK and doing their job.

 What you'll have to do to accomplish this is to attach a multimeter in Volts DC mode to the wire that supplies this voltage to the fuel pump and while a helper cranks the engine... verify that the fuel pump is getting this power.
 If the 12 Volts are being supplied to the fuel pump... you have now 100% verified that the fuel pump is fried and needs to be replaced.

-CASE 2: If the fuel pressure gauge registered 35 PSI.
-This fuel pressure gauge result let's you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
-The reason your 3.1L or 3.4L GM vehicle is not starting is due to another reason.
+CASE 2: If the fuel pressure gauge registered 35 PSI: This fuel pressure gauge result let's you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
+The reason your 3.8L GM vehicle is not starting is due to another reason.
 The fuel pump is OK.